 Every small business needs a website, but finding the right web hosting (opens in new tab) package isn't always easy.
 Many plans are targeted primarily at home users, and don't have the power that businesses need.

 Small business websites can't afford to fail – ever – so reliability is key.
-Choose a Virtual Private Server (VPS) or dedicated hosting plan, if you can afford it, to avoid the hassles of shared servers.
+Choose a Virtual Private Server (VPS (opens in new tab)) or dedicated server hosting (opens in new tab) plan, if you can afford it, to avoid the hassles of shared servers.
 Look for support that can be accessed at speed with telephone and live chat available, as well as emails and tickets.
 You'll probably want a plan that includes automated backups, too, but that's another area where you'll need to check the small print: backups are often an optional extra.

 Think about an upgrade path, too, especially if you're starting with a basic shared hosting plan.
 If your business grows then your website needs might also expand, and it will make your life much easier if your chosen host has the add-ons and extras to cope.